-In 1977, two years after they met, the Bidens were married.
-Biden helped her husband raise his two sons from a previous marriage, and they had a daughter of their own in 1981.
+In the spring of 1975, Biden was set up on a blind date with then-U.S. Senator Joe Biden by his brother.
+In 1977, the Bidens were married.
+Biden helped her husband raise his two sons from a previous marriage, and they had a daughter of their own, Ashley, in 1981.
 Within two years, Biden was "itching" for more, according to an article in Vogue magazine, and decided to return to school.

 While working in a psychiatric hospital — where she taught English to adolescents with emotional disabilities for five years — Biden earned two master's degrees, from Villanova University and West Chester University.
 She went on to teach for three years at Claymont High School, and then at Delaware Technical and Community College.
 Biden also earned her doctorate in education from the University of Delaware in January 2007.